Practice Yoga Nidra Sleep Yoga in Jupiter, Florida

 How to practice YogaFun™ Nidra

-There is hope even when your brain tells you there isn’t. – John Green
+There is hope even when your brain tells you there isn’t. – John G.

 Can anyone relate?
-Or do you have clients like this?
 To recline is divine power lying down and relaxing… take a breath…

-All you or your clients have to do is show up, lie down and let the brain let you know what is ready to be addressed or released.
+All you have to do is show up, lie down and let the brain let you know what is ready to be addressed or released.

 The yoga nidra experience can be enhanced by creating an intention or focus for the practice, including muscle tension and relaxation, breathing exercises, and systematic instructions that guide you imaginally around the body into gradually deeper brain wave states.